Prag8855/aab/content/glossary/Lohnsteuerbescheinigung.md

     guides/german-versicherungsnummer.md
 ---

 A salary tax statement (*Lohnsteuerbescheinigung*) shows how much you earned, and how much [salary tax](/glossary/Lohnsteuer) you paid.
-Your employer gives you this document every year between January and March.
+You get this document from your employer every year between January and March.

 You can use this document to find your [tax ID](/glossary/Steueridentifikationsnummer) and your [social insurance number](/glossary/Sozialversicherungsnummer).